Welcome to

 Get In Touch

-Or visit us @
+Or visit us every Wednesday from 6pm-9pm

 Our Temple Address: 1227 Makiki Street Honolulu, HI 96814.